Yucheng-Zhu/Titanic_MachineLearningfromDisaster/README.md

 It is clear that DNN beats logistic regression in this problem.
 3 layers with 512 units per layer work best experimentally.
 A dropout rate of 0.4 helps to deal with overfitting.
 200 epochs are enough, and more epochs lead to overfitting in this simple problem.

 ## Todo
+* Analyze the distribution of each field, and use different scalers
 * Given that the dataset is small, it may be possible to improve the accuracy of the DNN model with k-fold cross validation.
 * Comparing the result with that of a tree based gradient boost model, such as XGBoost
 * Bagging and boosting with more models